Cynthia-Amanat/Memories_Diary_App/README.md

 - will be able to delete a memory
 <br/>

-<b> Can have</b>
+<b>Can have</b>
--Will have login
+- Will have login
--Will have ability to upload image
+- Will have ability to upload image

 ## technologies Used